 The current version of the MATA-D, containing 238 major accidents from different high-technology industries (e.g. aviation, hydrocarbons exploration and production, refining, chemical industry, nuclear) will be used as a data source for this research.
-The dataset was fed from detailed major accident investigation reports, obtained from reliable sources such as regulators, independent investigation commissions and insurance companies (Moura et al., 2016).
 The dataset framework comprises 53 factors distributed in three main categories: man, technology and organisation.
 The structured but comprehensive nature of the MATA-D framework allowed for the effective application of several data mining approaches in previous research (e.g. Doell et al., 2015, Moura et al., 2015a, 2015b), such as agglomerative clustering methods, association rule mining techniques and neural networks.
 Cross-industrial common patterns in major events as well as significant relationships among contributing factors were successfully disclosed.

-In this work, key interfaces between human factors, technological aspects and organisations will be identified through the application of a suitable artificial neural network technique, namely self-organising maps - SOM (Kohonen, 2001).
+In this work, key interfaces between human factors, technological aspects and organisations will be identified through the application of a suitable artificial neural network technique named SOM (Kohonen, 2001).
 This data mining approach is especially effective when an unsupervised method (i.e. the number of clusters or final categories in the output space are unknown) and the classification and visualisation of high-dimensional data are needed (Kohonen, 2013; Ultsch, 1993).
 Data mining efforts will result in the reduction from 53 dimensions (or contributing factors per accident) to two-dimensional maps.
-The 2-D SOM maps will be generated with the support of specialised software (Viscovery® SOMine expert version), to enhance the features' visualisation and facilitate the interpretation of the SOM output.
+The 2-D SOM maps will be generated with the support of a specialised software (Viscovery[®] SOMine expert version), to enhance the features' visualisation and facilitate the interpretation of the SOM output.